wolfSSL/wolfssl/IDE/iOS/README.md

 ## When using FIPS

-When using the FIPS version, on the target window, in the "Build Settings" tab, scroll down to the "Apple LLVM 6.0 - Preprocessing" section.
-Open the disclosure for "Preprocessor Macros" and add the following under both `Release` and `Debug`:
+When using the FIPS version the following preprocessors need to be defined:

 * `IPHONE`
 * `HAVE_FIPS`